CTL Amedica

 Value Proposition

-Reduces infection rates by up to 30x through antibacterial silicon nitride properties, increases bone formation by 2-3x versus PEEK/titanium for faster patient recovery, and enables custom implant designs via 3D printing to improve surgical outcomes and reduce inventory costs.
+Reduces infection rates through antibacterial silicon nitride properties, increases bone formation versus PEEK/titanium for faster patient recovery, and provides comprehensive spinal fusion and fixation solutions with proprietary biomaterials and surface technologies.

 How They Differentiate